vladfeigin/observability360/Readme.md

 ##### 2.1.1.
 Create Tables in Azure Data Explorer

-navigate into the created resource group in the portal and choose the created Azure Data Explorer, then run the following query on the database named ``openteldb``:
+navigate into the created resource group in the portal and choose the created Azure Data Explorer, then run the following query on the database named ``observabilitydb``:

 ```kusto
 .create-merge table OTELLogs (Timestamp:datetime, ObservedTimestamp:datetime, TraceID:string, SpanID:string, SeverityText:string, SeverityNumber:int, Body:string, ResourceAttributes:dynamic, LogsAttributes:dynamic)